 Left Column Text Content

-Looking at Colonial Cafe’s trendy new restaurants in Crystal Lake and on Randall road in St. Charles – with their sophisticated lighting in the clouds and elegant ice cream staging areas – gives viewers no idea of the company’s long history and deep traditions in the Fox Valley.Having been "Scoopin’ Fun Since 1901," and having opened drive-ins in the late 1940s, Colonial opened its "Snappy Snack" concept in St. Charles in the spring of 1957.
+Looking at Colonial Cafe’s trendy new restaurant on Randall road in St. Charles – with their sophisticated lighting in the clouds and elegant ice cream staging areas – gives viewers no idea of the company’s long history and deep traditions in the Fox Valley.Having been "Scoopin’ Fun Since 1901," and having opened drive-ins in the late 1940s, Colonial opened its "Snappy Snack" concept in St. Charles in the spring of 1957.
 It served a limited menu, featuring "Tasty Burgers" for 16 cents each, "Krispy Fries" for 10 cents and fresh doughnuts for 59 cents a dozen.
 Ten stools lined the counter.
 Beyond the counter were the fountain and grill.
 The concept caught on and by 1959 Colonial was operating similar units in Geneva, West Chicago, Sycamore and DeKalb.

 1959 – With the success of its Snappy Snack units paving the way for expansion, Colonial opened its new Ice Cream and Sandwich Shop with two soda fountains, an island counter and 46 stools.
 The menu featured 11 sandwiches, French fries, soup of the day, chili and a wide variety of fountain items.
 This was the location of the present Colonial Cafe & Ice Cream at 1625 E. Main in St. Charles.
 Grand Opening newspaper ads invited guests to "Drive Out" to see the Valley's newest ice cream and sandwich shoppe.